-Debbie Fox is our representative from Mishawaka.
-She currently serves on the State Board as the President Elect and the Reflections Chair.
-Debbie has held all offices at her local level and is currently the President of the Mishawaka Council.
+Debbie Fox is from Mishawaka, located in the Northern Region.
+Debbie has held all offices at her local level, including serving as President of the Mishawaka Council.
 Deb, after 18 years of service, is a retired elementary school secretary.
 She has 2 children, 4 grandchildren and a wonderful husband.
 Deb has served on PTA for over 30 years beginning when her son started Kindergarten.
 Deb says “I wanted to get involved simply because I wanted to know the other children in my kids’ class and get to know the parents as well.
 My first job was popping popcorn.
 I was known by the students as the “Popcorn Lady”.
 I also wanted to know what was going on in the school system and I wanted to make a difference.”
 Deb also serves on the Mishawaka Education Foundation Board of Directors and the local Junior Achievement Board.
 Deb has received both State and National Lifetime Achievement Awards.
 Deb is available to answer any questions, help train your unit, or start a new PTA!

 Expertise: Treasurer, Budget, Reflections, Membership, How to Run A PTA Meeting

 Areas Available: Northwest Region, Northwest Council, Convention, Statewide

 Tina Hartman, Vice President of Unit and Leadership Development